adamedx/autographps-sdk/ROADMAP.md

 * Add scope parameter completion to get-graphitem, invoke-graphitem, get-graphapplication, any others
 * Separate permissions args -- apparently apponly and delegated permissions have duplicate names, but different id's
 * Preserve case on parameter completion
+* Eliminate need for skipscopecheck by moving to autocompleted dynamicparams

 ### Postponed